PravashB/Kubernetes--02-Components/README.md

 - Like an Area supervisor, this guy visits all the stores and ensures that every McD outlet follows the standards.
 - If a Kitchen runs out of cheese or Lettuce - He makes sure more are sent.
 - He's constantly checking to ensure **reality matches the plan**.
-> In Kubernetes, The Controller Manager The Controller Manager ensures the cluster self-heals — if a Pod crashes, it brings it back.
+> In Kubernetes, The Controller Manager ensures the cluster self-heals — if a Pod crashes, it brings it back.
 It constantly checks if the actual state matches the desired state, and takes action when they drift.

 ## Worker Node = Individual McDonald’s Branch
 Each Restaurant (Node) has it's own mini Teams and Machines.
 This is where the Actual cooking (running our Apps) happens.